Heart & Health

 • This is a practical method for everyday training, but not a clinical assessment.

-These are the core formulas and logic rules used by this calculator.
+These are the health-model assumptions, formulas, and interpretation limits used by this calculator.

 • We compute zone boundaries as a percentage of Max HR.